c-dilks/scalers15t/README.md

   - since STAR spin is opposite that of CDEV spin, we implement a sign filp here

 - `bunch_kicker`
-  - marks bad bXings; if you manually mark any as bad, you must have this script echo them to `kicked_manual` during execution
+  - marks bad bXings; if you manually mark any as bad, you must do so in `pathologies.txt`
   - if `run_randomizer=1` then it kicks the minimum amount of additional bXings such that the number of spin bits for the fill are equalized (see comments in `bunch_kicker` for more details)